nesl/LLM_time_series/README.md

     `python dtmf_run.py freq_text -m <model> -n <noise-type> [-g]`
     Optional Arguments:
     1. -g, --guide:
-        Add step-by-step guidance if setted, otherwise no guidance will be added in the prompt
+        Add step-by-step guidance if set, otherwise no guidance will be added in the prompt
 1. **freq_plot**: Plot frequency-magnitude pairs into line plot for input
     `python dtmf_run.py freq_plot -m <model> -n <noise-type> [-g -gr]`
     Note that *freq_plot* only supports model GPT-4o and GPT-o1.
     Optional Arguments:
     1. -g, --guide:
-        Add step-by-step guidance if setted, otherwise no guidance will be added in the prompt
+        Add step-by-step guidance if set, otherwise no guidance will be added in the prompt
     1. -gr, --grid:
-        Add grid lines to the input plots is setted, otherwise input plots will not contain any grid lines
+        Add grid lines to the input plots is set, otherwise input plots will not contain any grid lines
 1. **freq_pair**: Input low/high frequency pair directly
     `python dtmf_run.py freq_pair -m <model> -n <noise-type> [-map]`
     Optional Arguments:
     1. -map, --map:
-        Provide the true DTMF frequency-key mapping in the map if setted.
+        Provide the true DTMF frequency-key mapping in the map if set.

 ### 2. Evaluation:
 `python dtmf_eval.py -r <result-save-filename> [optional arguments]`
+This script calculates the overall accuracy and 3 break-down accuracies, unless *--no-detail-acc* is set.
+This script will also plot their confusion matrices.
+All evaluation results are saved under `./results/dtmf/` by default.
+1. Accuracy of recognized key comparing to the true key (Overall accuracy).
+Its confusion matrx filename is default to `conf_matrix_{result-save-filename}_overall.png`.
+1. Accuracy of detected low frequency comparing to the true low frequency.
+Its confusion matrx filename is default to `conf_matrix_{result-save-filename}_low_freq_{err-tolerance}Hz.png`.
+1. Accuracy of detected high frequency comparing to the true high frequency.
+Its confusion matrx filename is default to `conf_matrix_{result-save-filename}_high_freq_{err-tolerance}Hz.png`.
+The distribution plot of frequency detection error is saved in `freq_error_dist_{result-save-filename}.png`.
+1. Accuracy of recognized key comparing to the detected frequency.
+Its confusion matrx ifilename is default to `conf_matrix_{result-save-filename}_freq2key_{err-tolerance}Hz.png`.

 #### Required Argument:
 1. -r, --result-save-filename: